exosite-garage/arduino_exosite_library/examples/ExoYunGettingStarted/readme.md

 ##Notes
+#### Help
+If you are running into problems, please feel free to check out our [developer community forum](https://community.exosite.com/c/hardware-platforms) or use our [support site](https://support.exosite.com).

 #### Using the Yún compared to Arduino with Ethernet Shield with Exosite
 Exosite has created a separate reference Yún device type for a couple of reasons.